You will find on this page answers to the most common questions about the Extension of Stay process.

-Q. My I-20 ends soon and I have completed all of my degree requirements.
-I want
+Q. I have an F-1 visa, and my I-20 ends soon.
+I have completed all of my degree requirements.

 A. No, extension of stay is only allowed for valid academic or medical reasons, not for employment.
 If you have completed all your degree requirements, it is time for you to graduate.
 You can apply for Optional Practical Training (OPT), an employment authorization you can use after you graduate.

 Q. I am thinking of traveling soon and will need a new visa to return.
 What should I do?

 Be sure to e-mail the ISSS Advising Team at email@example.com to let them know about your travel dates.